narencachy/aks-quickstart/README.md

 ### Setting up Azure Applicaiton Gateway

 This will setup an Azure Application Gateway with HTTPS support that points to a new app-gw service.
-This section is optional and takes about 30 minutes.
+The app-gw service uses an internal load balancer so the IP is only accessible from within the VNET.
+The template sets up automatic redirection of http to https on the Azure Application Gateway.
+This section is optional and takes about 45 minutes.

 ```
 cd app-gw